algolia/instantsearch/docs/components/clear.md

 Vue InstantSearch Clear
 ---

-A button that allows the user to clear the `query`, the `facet refinements`, or both.
+A button that clears the `query`, the `active refinements`, or both when pressed.

 ## Usage